Skip to main content

 Gaffney also testified on behalf of a group that sought to block the construction of a mosque in the town of Murfreesboro.

-“Gaffney testified that Shariah, and by extension the new mosque, poses a threat to America,” the AP reported.
+“Gaffney testified that Shariah, and by extension the new mosque, poses a threat to America,” the AP reported(link is external).

-“I don’t hold myself out as an expert on Sharia Law,” Gaffney said.
+“I don’t hold myself out as an expert on Sharia Law,” Gaffney said(link is external).
 “But I have talked a lot about that as a threat.”

-When the mosque opponents failed to prohibit the establishment of the Murfreesboro mosque, they asked the county government to seize the building as a threat to public safety, citing Gaffney’s testimony that it could be used to spread terrorism.
+When the mosque opponents failed to prohibit the establishment of the Murfreesboro mosque, they asked the county government to seize the building as a threat to public safety(link is external), citing Gaffney’s testimony that it could be used to spread terrorism.

 While this lawsuit was once seen as bizarre and unusual, its message has been embraced by those close to Cruz.
 And not just Gaffney.

-In fact, the arguments that the Murfreesboro mosque opponents made are very similar to those put forward by Cruz national security adviser Jerry Boykin, who has said that “Islam is not a religion and does not deserve First Amendment protections” and wants “no mosques in America,” and by Cruz adviser Andy McCarthy, who has similarly stated that the government should not treat Islam as a religious faith.
+In fact, the arguments that the Murfreesboro mosque opponents made are very similar to those put forward by Cruz national security adviser Jerry Boykin(link is external), who has said that “Islam is not a religion and does not deserve First Amendment protections(link is external)” and wants “no mosques in America(link is external),” and by Cruz adviser Andy McCarthy, who has similarly stated that the government should not treat Islam as a religious faith(link is external).

-The chairman of Cruz’s “religious liberty advisory council,” Tony Perkins, has similarly stated that Islam is not a religion protected by the Constitution.
+The chairman of Cruz’s “religious liberty advisory council(link is external),” Tony Perkins(link is external), has similarly stated that Islam is not a religion protected by the Constitution(link is external).

-It is no wonder, then, that Cruz, who has made specious tales of anti-Christian discrimination and warnings about dire threats to religious liberty central pieces of his campaign, just recently called for the government to profile Muslims and “patrol and secure Muslim neighborhoods.”
+It is no wonder, then, that Cruz, who has made specious tales of anti-Christian discrimination and warnings about dire threats to religious liberty central pieces of his campaign, just recently called for the government to profile Muslims and “patrol and secure Muslim neighborhoods(link is external).”